1. Home

 3. What is code blue in nursing?

-A code blue is meant to signify a situation where a patient is found unconscious.
+A code blue indicates a situation in which a patient is found unconscious.
 It is used in emergency situations and helps other hospital team members know what to do in such a situation.

 Conclusion